arsonistgopher/antidote/lessons/lesson-31/stage3/guide.md

 We can check on Junos that both the BGP peer is established and the interface is configured correctly.

+*Please be a little patient!
+If the BGP peer isn't up, it's just a case of timing and giving it ten seconds or so!*

 ```
 show interfaces em4
 show bgp summary